 In February 1986, a city wide letter was sent to ALL church denominations in Lincoln, to inform them about Foodnet and to ask for donations and more involvement from the different churches.
 15 different churches attended the first meeting and from this meeting, 3 churches began an official Foodnet site.
 They were Lakeview UMC, Trinity UMC and Faith Lutheran.

 Today, Foodnet is an ALL VOLUNTEER organization that receives NO government support of any kind.
 To keep our organization going, all food, labor, distribution sites and vehicles for hauling are donated.
-We feed over 1000 families each week through 23 different distribution sites in and around the Lincoln area.
-Most of these sites are in churches or Senior Centers, but some are in private homes.
+We feed over 1000 families each week through 22 different distribution sites in and around the Lincoln area.
+Most of these sites are in churches or Senior Centers.
 Our largest expenses are for new freezer bags and containers to distribute the cafeteria type foods, and for the 24 hour cell phone, which we keep so businesses can call us to donate food at any time and also needy families can call to find out where they can go to pick up food.
 We have open distribution sites at different locations and times every day of the week and ALL HOLIDAYS except Christmas Day.
 Because we are all volunteers, we pick up from businesses on holidays and snow days.
-We have over 400 total volunteers and over 100 businesses that donate their products to us.
+We have over 600 total volunteers and over 100 businesses that donate their products to us.
 We have even received over 8 tons of potatoes from sources miles away.

 Please help us to keep alive the dreams of Frank Marsh, Pastor Lincoln Justice and Pastor Gil Visser.